 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 For bone sarcoma, radiation therapy is most often used for a tumor that cannot be removed with surgery.
 Radiation therapy may also be done before surgery to shrink the tumor, or it may be done after surgery to destroy any remaining cancer cells.
 Radiation therapy makes it possible to do less extensive surgery, often preserving the arm or leg.
 A type of radiation therapy called stereotactic body radiotherapy (SBRT) may be used to treat bone sarcomas that have spread to the lungs.
 SBRT uses a small number of very focused, very intense radiation treatments to control or destroy a small area of tumor.
 Radiation therapy may also be used to relieve pain for people as part of supportive or palliative care (see below).

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Cancer and its treatment can cause physical symptoms and side effects, as well as emotional, social, and financial stress.
+Cancer and its treatment may cause physical symptoms and side effects, as well as emotional, social, and financial stress.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.